serokell/segmented-cfmm/docs/specification.md

 while the remaining are uninitialized.

-When a swap is initiated, the contract will first attempt to convert as many tokens as possible with the liquidity available inbetween the two initialized ticks nearest to the current price.
+When a swap is initiated, the contract will first attempt to convert as many tokens as possible with the liquidity available up to the nearest initialized tick.
+While swapping inbetween two initialized ticks, the contract acts a constant product formula.

 For example, if the current price is `p(1)`, then the contract will convert as many tokens as possible using position `p1`'s liquidity alone.

-While swapping inbetween two initialized ticks, the contract acts a constant product formula. using the liquidity provided by all the positions active within that interval.

 Once the price crosses an initialized tick, then the right amount of liquidity is added to/removed from the calculations.